dejansubotin/dc/design-collaborator/README.md

 -   **Real-Time Collaboration**: Changes and comments appear instantly for all participants via WebSockets.
 -   **Annotations & Threads**: Draw regions, have multi-level threaded discussions, collapse threads; per-user colors and likes.
+-   **Multi-Image Sessions**: Upload up to 10 images per session; navigate via a thumbnail strip and horizontal slides.
+Pan with Space + drag; zoom with the mouse wheel per image.
 -   **Shareable Sessions**: Invite collaborators with a unique URL; strict membership required to view.
 -   **Password Protection**: Protect sessions with an optional password; existing collaborators don’t need to re-enter it.
 -   **Members Management**: See current members; owners can remove (block) members.